kenbanks-peng/bintui/README.md

 cargo install --path . --locked
 ```

-Make sure both Cargo’s binary directory and the directory managed by `bin` are on your `PATH`:
+Make sure both Cargo’s binary directory and the directory managed by `bin` are on your `PATH`, for example:

 ```sh
 export PATH="$HOME/.cargo/bin:$HOME/.local/bin:$PATH"